 12. Leave Secret Message

 It’s often the little things that can make a big difference.
 With NFC tags, you can leave secret messages for friends, family members, and others.
 These are perfect for leaving a note for someone or something important to remember in case of an emergency.

 You can also use this technology to send a secret message by placing it under your car’s windshield wiper blade when parked at work so that anyone who finds it will know how to contact you if there’s an emergency at home.

 NFC tags can be used to keep track of your belongings.
-For example, you might want to use NFC tags on all the important items such as keys and wallet.
-Then, you can use a smartphone app to scan the tags and know where each of these things are at any given moment.
+For example, you might want to use NFC tags on all the important items such as keys and wallets.
+Then, you can use a smartphone app to scan the tags and know where each of these things is at any given moment.

-If it’s not safe enough for you to leave an expensive item behind when going out for a run or a jog around the neighborhood, then consider getting an NFC tag that will allow you know where it is in case someone tries stealing it from some place where they could easily get their hands on it.
+If it’s not safe enough for you to leave an expensive item behind when going out for a run or a jog around the neighborhood, then consider getting an NFC tag that will allow you to know where it is in case someone tries stealing it from someplace where they could easily get their hands on it.